huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 * `path` - (Required, String, ForceNew) Specifies the path of the injected file.
 Changing this creates a new resource.

-* `contents` - (Required, String, ForceNew) Specifies the content of the injected file, which must be encoded with base64.
+* `content` - (Required, String, ForceNew) Specifies the content of the injected file, which must be encoded with base64.
   Changing this creates a new resource.

 ## Attributes Reference